December 9, 2014

 Hydroxyurea blocks an enzyme produced by human cells.
 This enzyme makes building blocks used by cells that are multiplying.
 Cancer cells multiply very quickly, so when hydroxyurea blocks this enzyme, the cancer grows more slowly.

 Hydroxyurea reduces the activation of the immune system.
-It is still being studied as part of HIV treatment.
+It was once studied as part of HIV treatment, and found to be ineffective and increased the risk of toxicity.

-Hydroxyurea is not recommended as part of ART against HIV.
+Hydroxyurea is not recommended for HIV treatment.
 Hydroxyurea has been studied in combination with the drugs ddI and d4T.
 HU reduces gains in CD4 cells, increases ddI's side effects, and can cause serious birth defects.
 It was studied due to its ability to intensity the effects of other medications.
 However, its side effects appear to outweigh its benefits for people with HIV.

 Hydroxyurea is available in 500 mg tablets.
 The most common doses studied in HIV were 1 gram taken once a day, or 500 mg taken twice a day.